NOVEMBER 5th - November 19th 2024

 Full day excursion to Marakissa area, lunch at Marakissa River Camp, afternoon excursion around the Camp.

-Morning excursion to Brufut Wood and Tanji Wetland, lunch at Tanji lodge, afternoon excursion to Bund Road.
+Morning excursion to Brufut Wood and Tanji Wetland, lunch at Tanji and afternoon walk at Tanji Bird Reserve.

 Full day to Faraba Banta bush track with picnic lunch.

 Leave hotel after breakfast travel to Tendaba, many stops on the way with picnic lunch.
 Arrive at Tendaba Camp, dinner and overnight at Tendaba